hankh/upperfn/README.md

 # upperfn
 Uppercase filenames

 Uppercase the jpg-files in the to-upper map.
-Files Sub-maps 1 deep this to-upper will be considered.
+Also files (jpg) in sub-maps will be uppercased.